|

 18. anarchy

-a state of lawlessness and disorder (usually resulting from a failure of government)
+a state of lawlessness and disorder

 19. avidly

-in an avid manner
+in a zealous manner

 20. licentious